abhimanyusingh77/Crop_prediction_ML/README.md

 The model takes 7 key environmental and soil parameters as input:

-Nitrogen (N) - Ratio of Nitrogen content in soil
+1.Nitrogen (N) - Ratio of Nitrogen content in soil

-Phosphorus (P) - Ratio of Phosphorus content in soil
+2.Phosphorus (P) - Ratio of Phosphorus content in soil

-Potassium (K) - Ratio of Potassium content in soil
+3.Potassium (K) - Ratio of Potassium content in soil

-Temperature - Temperature in degrees Celsius
+4.Temperature - Temperature in degrees Celsius

-Humidity - Relative humidity in percentage
+5.Humidity - Relative humidity in percentage

-pH - Soil pH value (0-14)
+6.pH - Soil pH value (0-14)

-Rainfall - Rainfall in mm
+7.Rainfall - Rainfall in mm

 Based on these inputs, the Random Forest Classifier predicts the best crop (e.g., Rice, Maize, Coffee, Apple, Mango, etc.) out of 22 different categories.